-In defense of Rangers’ GM Jon Daniels, who is GMing for his job
+‘Going for it’ finally catches up with Rangers GM Jon Daniels

 Right now is not an easy time to defend JD, but ... here goes.
 When Nolan left, it was all on JD.
 Which is the way he wants it.
 He built this team and he deserves the credit/blame.

-He’s not as bad, nor as good, as his critics and defenders state.
-The truth about JD is that his truth resides in the dull middle.
+He’s not as bad nor as good as his critics and defenders state.
+The truth about JD is that he resides in the dull middle.
 He simply fell victim to an open window and in his desperation to keep it ajar he made decisions that kept his team relevant without them remaining as World Series contenders.

 For the record, the firing of Nolan is not on his hands.
-That decision, and blame, should forever remain on owners Ray Davis and Bob Simpson.
+That decision and blame should forever remain on owners Ray Davis and Bob Simpson.

 Always know this when making such a case: JD was given the responsibility and final authority on all baseball decisions by team owner Tom Hicks in October of 2005.
 Hicks was following the Boston Red Sox model of hiring a young GM with the Ivy League degree.